Skip to content

 # Custom local path

-npx csszyx migrate public/ --inject-runtime local --local-path ./vendor/csszyx-runtime.js
+npx @csszyx/cli migrate public/ --inject-runtime local --local-path ./vendor/csszyx-runtime.js

 The runtime script tag is injected before </body>.